Simple and Useful Tips to Move Heavy Furniture Items

 When moving heavy furniture by yourself, you often face trouble figuring out how to handle the tedious task alone.
 Moreover, lifting large furniture items and heavy boxes is strenuous to your back and joints.
 You may even risk damage to your furniture when attempting to move it yourself.

-But DIYing is the best way to save extra money on moving your stuff during a house renovation or when moving into a new house/apartment.
-So, when you are moving heavy items within or out of your home/office/apartment/garage, you don’t want it to be labor-intensive than it needs to be.
+But DIYing is the best way to save extra money on relocating your stuff during a house renovation or when moving into a new house/apartment.
+So, when you are jockeying around heavy items within or out of your home/office/apartment/garage, you don’t want it to be labor-intensive than it needs to be.

-Learn simple ways to move furniture the right way so that a heavy couch does not come crashing down your staircase, damaging everything out in its path.
-The following are some useful tips to make moving huge items safer and easier.
+Learn simple ways to move furniture the right way so that a heavy couch does not come crashing down your staircase, damaging everything in its path.

-Before beginning the lifting process, measure the hallways and doorways you have to pass through while moving the furniture.
+Before beginning the lifting process, make a thorough plan of which furniture will go where.
+Also, measure the hallways and doorways you have to pass through while moving the furniture.
 Trying to push an item through a hallway or doorway that’s too small may result in damage to the item.
 It may even lead you to drop that item, causing potential injury to yourself or a moving partner.

 Make sure that the pathway is clear before moving the items.
 This will allow you to see the path clearly and also prevent any tripping hazards.